Javascript is not enabled.

 1. Health care

 A valuable benefit available to eligible survivors is comprehensive health coverage from the Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA).
-Under this program, the VA shares the cost of most health care services and medical supplies that it considers necessary for eligible surviving spouses and children.
-In most cases, eligibility for the coverage applies to survivors of veterans who were totally disabled or who died from a VA rated service connected disability.
+Under this program the VA shares the cost of care with the beneficiary, generally paying the allowable amount minus any deductible and out-of-pocket costs.

-Other limited health coverage is available to survivors from specific stations or service eras.
-For example, service members, spouses and children who lived at Camp Lejeune in North Carolina between August 1953 and 1987 can be reimbursed for certain out-of-pocket health care costs because of contaminated drinking water there.
-The benefit applies to treatment of 15 specific illnesses and medical conditions, including several forms of cancer, infertility and miscarriage.
+Other limited health coverage is available to survivors of veterans who served during certain periods or at particular military facilities.
+For example, service members, spouses and children who lived at Camp Lejeune in North Carolina between August 1953 and December 1987 can be reimbursed for certain out-of-pocket health care costs due to contaminated drinking water there.
+The benefit applies to treatment of 15 specific conditions or events, including several forms of cancer, infertility and miscarriage.

 Another targeted health benefit applies to children with certain birth defects who were born to female Vietnam veterans.
-The Children of Women Vietnam Veterans Health Care Benefits Program (CWVV) covers services necessary for treatment of the covered birth defect and associated medical conditions.
+The Children of Women Vietnam Veterans Health Care Benefits Program (CWVV) covers services necessary for treating the covered birth defect and associated medical conditions.

 2. Education and training

-Substantial financial help is available for survivors of service members interested in pursuing education or vocational training.
-The government, in some cases, will pay all or a large part of tuition costs for college and other educational programs.
+Substantial financial support is available to survivors interested in pursuing higher education or vocational training.
+In some cases, the federal government will pay all or a large part of tuition costs for college and other educational programs.

-Two key programs that eligible surviving spouses and children should explore are the Fry Scholarship and Survivors' and Dependents' Educational Assistance (DEA).
+Two key programs in this area are the Fry Scholarship and Survivors’ and Dependents’ Educational Assistance (DEA).

-Under the Fry program, the government pays the full cost of in-state tuition at public institutions, up to about $27,120 a year for a private school, plus a monthly housing allowance and a stipend for books and supplies.
-This scholarship is for eligible children of veterans up to 33 years and widowed spouses.
+Under the Fry program, the government pays the full cost of in-state tuition at public institutions and up to about $29,920 for private and foreign schools, plus a monthly housing allowance and a stipend for books and supplies.
+(The VA resets the tuition cap for private and foreign schools each year on Aug.
+1.)
+This scholarship is for eligible surviving spouses and children.
+Children whose parents died before Jan.
+1, 2013, can use it until age 33; for others, there is no time limit.

-The DEA and Fry programs can be used for college, vocational and business technical programs, apprenticeship programs, certification tests and tutoring.
+Both DEA and Fry can be used for college, vocational and business technical programs, apprenticeship programs, certification tests and tutoring.

-Eligibility for educational benefits can depend on a number of factors, including the date and circumstances of a veteran's death, the ages of dependent children and the widow or widower's marital status.
+Eligibility for educational benefits can depend on many factors, including the date and circumstances of a veteran’s death, the ages of dependent children and the widow or widower’s marital status.

 3. VA home loans